• Skip to main content

 Instructions

-• Blend for a good few minutes, until mixture is silky smooth.
-Add more water, a tablespoon at a time, if needed.
+• Blend for a few minutes until smooth, stopping to scrape down the sides as needed.
+If the mixture is too thick, add more aquafaba, a tablespoon at a time.

 Video